John-Carson/style/development-philosophy.md

 end
 ```

-**Jorge's note**: "This method is invoked many times during a page rendering and it triggers many queries (which will be cached, but we can save that with memoization)"
+**Note**: "This method is invoked many times during a page rendering and it triggers many queries (which will be cached, but we can save that with memoization)"

 **Why it matters**: Even query cache has overhead - better to call once.